OK, not leaping blindly at all, but the headline worked for me.

 LEAP came and did a survey of the house and identified some key areas where I could make a difference.

 One of these was to put a blind up in the big kitchen window.
+Calling a duct cleaning Melbourne service from time to time can also reduce energy costs, saving you more money each month.

 This is the window on the left that shows up green.
 That means that on the night this image was recorded, quite a lot of heat was escaping through the glass.